chrthomsen/pygrametl/docs/index.rst

    api/fifodict
    api/drawntabletesting

 ..
-To prevent the indices from being generated in the LaTeX documentation
+Prevents the indices from being generated in the LaTeX documentation
 .. only:: html

     Indices and tables